lemora/msa-proteoform-profiler/README.md

 Running
 ---

-Install poetry.
-Create a virtual environment with an appropriate python version (once):
-`poetry env use python3.12`.
+Create a virtual environment with an appropriate python version (once): `poetry env use python3.12`.

 Activate the virtual environment: `poetry shell`.
 Then prepare by installing: `poetry install`.